Yvonne511/spatial-vlm-investigator/README.md

 python eval_paligemma_clevr_new.py # eval on generated Clevr dataset with prompts
 ```

 # Clevr Description Prompt Generation
 ```bash
 python clevr_desc/merge_clevr_w_depth_desc.py
 ```
+## Testing with SpaceQwen

+SpaceQwen is a model trained using a third-party generated dataset following Google's [SpatialVLM dataset scheme](https://github.com/remyxai/VQASynth/tree/main).
+The dataset was synthesized using the VQASynth pipeline, which enables the creation of spatial reasoning VQA datasets from arbitrary image collections.
+Our work focuses on the **counting aspect** of the trained model, evaluating its ability to perform spatial counting tasks.

+For detailed instructions on how to evaluate SpaceQwen and reproduce our results, please refer to the [README in `./Spaceqwen_evaluation/README.md`](../Spaceqwen_evaluation/README.md).

 # Env
 Env setup: [Fine-Tuning PaliGemma](https://colab.research.google.com/github/google/generative-ai-docs/blob/main/site/en/gemma/docs/paligemma/fine-tuning-paligemma.ipynb).